 Hugely underrated, Bulgaria truly is one of Europe’s most undiscovered and authentic destinations.

 In existence for more than thirteen centuries and influenced by the Persians, Greeks, Romans, Turks and the Russians, Bulgaria is a genuine melting pot.
 With seven UNESCO sites, the country is bursting with culture.
-For anyone who wants to taste unspoiled Europe, combined with great food, welcoming people and rich history, Bulgaria is a must.
+For anyone who wants to experience unspoiled Europe, combined with great food, welcoming people and rich history, Bulgaria is a must.

 Bulgaria has been inhabited since the dawn of human civilization.
 From the Cuman tribes of Central Asia to the Persians, the Thracians, the Romans, the Byzantines, the Ottomans, the Russians and Soviets, Bulgaria has a rich legacy of ancient cultures within its terrain.
 No wonder its capital is named Sofia – after the Greek Goddess of Wisdom.

 The Balkan and Rhodope Mountains give way to the Danube River plains and Black Sea coast, and throughout Bulgaria lie the vestiges of lost empires.
-Orthodox church domes in Sofia, Roman amphitheaters in Plovdiv, Greek remains in Nessebar and Bulgar folklore in Veliko Tarnovo, give immense depth to its cultural wealth.
+Orthodox church domes in Sofia, Roman amphitheaters in Plovdiv, Greek remains in Nessebar and Bulgarian folklore in Veliko Tarnovo give immense depth to its cultural wealth.
 Frescoes and religious art are prevalent in several areas, but Bulgaria’s folk music is one of its most developed and ancient traditions.
 Fire is held sacred and is used to ward off the evil spirit.
 While its cuisine is suited to the Mediterranean palate, Bulgaria is also known for its sweet wines, particularly Muscat.
 Peel back the layers of this ancient land with Exeter International.

 For custom luxury travel and tours to Bulgaria, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.